Professor of Empirical Banking

 His key research interest focuses on the empirical modelling of bank behaviour.
 His current projects relate to bank bailouts, corporate governance, and the unintended effects of regulatory enforcement actions.
 Klaus is known for his work on the relation between competition and stability.
 He has also published in the areas of deposit insurance, market discipline, and SME financing and bank market structure.

 Klaus has presented his research at leading international conferences such as the American Finance Association Conference, the Bank Market Structure Conference at the Federal Reserve Bank of Chicago, the Financial Intermediation Research Society Conference, the European Finance Association Conference, the Annual Darden International Finance Conference, and the Annual FDIC Bank Research Conference.
-He is frequently invited to present his work at central banks.

 He has several publications in the Review of Finance, the Journal of Money, Credit, and Banking, in Financial Management, the Journal of Banking and Finance, in the Journal of Financial Services Research, in European Financial Management, in the Journal of Financial Stability, and in Finance Research Letters.
-Klaus acts as a referee for the Journal of the European Economic Association, the Economic Journal, the Review of Finance, Journal of Money, Credit, and Banking, the Journal of International Economics, the Journal of Financial Intermediation, and the Journal of International Money and Finance, and the Journal of Banking and Finance.
+Klaus acts as a referee for the Journal of the European Economic Association, the Economic Journal, the Review of Finance, Journal of Money, Credit, and Banking, the Journal of International Economics, the Journal of Financial Intermediation, the Journal of International Money and Finance, and the Journal of Banking and Finance.

 His teaching interests lie in banking and financial intermediation.

 Download his papers from SSRN.